 There are a few important things to consider before having a breast reduction:

 - A person who is considering plastic surgery should not smoke.
-If you do smoke, and are considering plastic surgery, then it is important to take the steps to quit well in advance.
+If you do smoke, you need to quit well before you have surgery.
 Smoking constricts the blood vessels, decreasing the blood flow to a healing area.
 In other words, smoking can slow the healing process.

 - Aspirin and other anti-inflammatory drugs must be avoided, as they cause increased bleeding.

 A breast reduction procedure generally takes between 2 to 4 hours.
 Breast reduction surgery removes both glandular tissues and stretched skin.
 During the procedure, excess skin is removed only from the lower part of the breasts to avoid scarring above the nipple.
 Lastly, the nipple is raised and the diameter of the areola is decreased to a more symmetrical, youthful position.

 Breast reduction procedures are performed in our own AAAASF accredited surgical suite.
 Our modern surgical facilities were created to ensure and maximize the highest possible standards in patient safety and comfort.
 Our commitment to patient safety is a top priority and thus, all general anesthesia in our office is administered by a board-certified anesthesiologist.
 Our use of physician-administered anesthesia has given our patients a nausea-free recovery for years.

 We want to make sure that your surgical experience and recovery is as pleasant as possible.
 After breast reduction, patients notice an immediate relief from back, neck and shoulder pain they had endured for years.
 Most of our patients return to work within 4 to 7 days, depending on the extent of the procedure.
 Larger breast reductions will typically require a slightly longer recovery.